Classical-driving-assisted quantum synchronization in non-Markovian environments: Classical-driving-assisted Quantum Synchronization

 Figure~\ref{fig2}(b) shows the dynamics of $S(\phi,t)$ in the non-Markovian regime.
 In the absence of classical driving, the synchronization measure $S(\phi,t)$ vanishes after a few damped oscillations induced by the non-Markovian effects (i.e., the information backflow).
-It is interesting to note that the classical driving can dramatically enhance the phase locking in the non-Markovian regime.
-The larger the Rabi frequency is, the better the phase locking.
+It is interesting to note that classical driving can dramatically enhance the in-phase locking in the non-Markovian regime.
+The larger the Rabi frequency is, the better the in-phase locking.
 The underlying reason is that the presence of classical driving will shift the resonant frequency of the TLS, which reduces the information exchange between the TLS and the environment.
 Then the outflow of the information from the TLS is suppressed.
-Particularly, such a suppression is much more striking in the non-Markovian regime, which ensures the phase locking phenomenon.
-This means that the phenomenon of phase locking should be attributed to neither classical driving nor the non-Markovian effects, but the combination of them.
-The non-Markovian effects offer the feasibility of the phase locking while the classical driving provides a feasible way to enhance it.
+Particularly, such suppression is much more striking in the non-Markovian regime, which ensures the in-phase locking phenomenon.
+This means that the phenomenon of in-phase locking shouldn't be attributed solely to either classical driving or non-Markovian effects, but the combination of them.
+The non-Markovian effects offer the feasibility of in-phase locking while the classical driving provides a feasible way to enhance it.
+The inset of Fig.~\ref{fig2}(b) indicates that it is also anti-phase locking in the non-Markovian regime in the long time limit because the stationary state of the driven TLS is the same in both Markovian and non-Markovian baths.

-\section{Synchronization Regions and the hollowed Arnold Tongue}
+\section{Synchronization Regions and the Hollowed Arnold Tongue}

-In order to deeply understand the synchronization, we have to study how the synchronization regions are determined by the other parameters, such as the strengths of non-Markovian effects, the Rabi frequency, the detuning between the TLS frequency $\omega_0$ and the spectral center frequency $\omega_{c}$.
+In order to deeply understand the synchronization, we have to study how the synchronization regions are determined by the other parameters, such as the coupling strength, the spectral width, the Rabi frequency, and the detuning $\delta=\omega_0-\omega_{c}$.
 Considering $S(\phi)$ depends on the value of $\phi$, which only captures the phase preference in a specific orientation.
-The maximum of $S(\phi)$ varying $\phi$ from $-\pi$ to $\pi$, would be better to represents the synchronization strength.
+The maximum of $S(\phi)$ varying $\phi$ from $-\pi$ to $\pi$, would be better to represent the synchronization strength.